codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 {% include
 image.html
 lightbox="true"
-file="/images/gitops-promotions/tutorials/seq-promo-flow-all-target-envs.png"
-url="/images/gitops-promotions/tutorials/seq-promo-flow-all-target-envs.png"
-alt="Promotion Flow page"
-caption="Promotion Flow page"
-max-width="60%"
+file="/images/gitops-promotions/tutorials/seq-promo-flow-flow-list.png"
+url="/images/gitops-promotions/tutorials/seq-promo-flow-flow-list.png"
+alt="Promotion Flow page with new flow" caption="Promotion Flow page with new flow" max-width="60%"
 %}

 ##### Triggering Promotion Flow
 After creating the flow, we'll trigger it to promote changes from the trigger environment to the defined target environments.

 * **Selecting the flow**
   From the list of Promotion Flows, we'll select `three-env-promotion`, and then click **Trigger** to initiate the promotion.

 {% include